”What did you say?” Does this sound familiar

 Researchers are looking at it, and Soft Health and Healing Clinic

-is following the study to incorporate into our nutrition care!
+is following the work to incorporate into our nutrition care!
 Vitamin D deficiency is again deemed

 a culprit in this aging side-effect.